 A garden office is a great way to create extra living space in your home.
-If you are using a spare bedroom as an office, building a garden office can get you out of the house and into a purpose-built structure
+If you are using a spare bedroom as an office, building a wooden garden office can get you out of the house and into a purpose-built structure.

 No matter what your needs are for work, there will be a garden office that can accommodate you.
 In addition to housing your work space, a garden office can include a small shed that will help you keep all your gardening gear organised.

-When you begin to look for a new garden office / shed combo, you will encounter three distinct levels of quality and function in the market place.
+When you begin to look for a new home office in the garden / shed combo, you will encounter three distinct levels of quality and function in the market place.

 Keep in mind that on the lower end of the range you will be sacrificing space, and past a certain point quality as well.